kaittremblay/board-manual/committees/programming-and-education.md

 ## Current Members

 * **Chair:** Izzie Colpitts-Campbell
-* **Members:** Yifat Shaik, Jennie Robinson Faber, Gabby DaRienzo, Kim Koronya, Jen Costa, Kaitlin Tremblay
+* **Members:** Yifat Shaik, Jennie Robinson Faber, Kim Koronya, Jen Costa, Kaitlin Tremblay

-## Lines of Communication

-To ensure transparency for current and future committee members, committee business must be communicated and documented (in the case of offline conversations and decisions) through a dedicated Basecamp project for the committee.

-* Additional Basecamp projects for committee projects may be created at thechair’s discretion.
-For example, the committee might start a new Basecamp project for a workshop series or long program, or if curriculum or other content will be developed over time.
-Non-committee members, outside coordinators,and clients can be looped in to a subset of content.
-* The committee’s dedicated Slack channel should be used instead of email or Basecamp for roughing out ideas and general chatter about projects and scheduling.

 ## Responsibilities

 Responsible for long-term planning and execution of all regular and major programming and events.

 - Organize upcoming programming by season
 - Manage the lifecycle of each event: